-In this article, I’ll focus on what you need to do to establish a solid LinkedIn presence.
+In this article, I’ll focus on what you need to do to establish a solid LinkedIn presence so you are findable.

 Here are things you should do to accomplish this goal:

-Include your name and email the very top of your Summary.
-This way, in case you come up as a 3rd Degree masked connection on someone else’s search, they will know who you are and how to reach you.
+Include your name and email the very top of your About section (formerly called the Summary).
+This way, in case you come up as a 3rd degree masked connection on someone else’s search, they will know who you are and how to reach you.

 While a strong resume bullet will include a Challenge you faced, the Action you took, and the Results (CAR) you achieved, a simple bulleted list of solid accomplishments works better on LinkedIn.

 [MORE: How to Double (or Triple) Your LinkedIn Visitor Traffic with Keywords and The 25 Best Keywords for You in Your Job Search.
 Check LinkedIn Eye Candy for options to use to create the bullets in the list.]